 Layering Craft Vinyl

 13. How to layer vinyl with parchment paper

-Layering vinyl can feel really hard but there are actually some easy tricks to layering vinyl successfully.
+Layering vinyl can feel really hard, but there are some easy tricks to successfully layering vinyl.
 My favorite one is by using parchment paper!

 - Transfer your top layer onto the transfer tape.

 - Cut a piece of parchment paper and lay it on top of the bottom layer of your design, leaving one side of the liner uncovered by the parchment paper.

 - Place your top layer and line it up, scooting it around freely with the help of the parchment paper until you are happy with it.